-The ship’s control panels lit up all at once, instrument readings were incorrect, and while the system wasn’t offline it was essentially useless to the astronauts because it appeared like every system was active at once.
-Approximately twenty seconds after the first strike the ship was hit again.
-The second strike took the ship’s control main electrical and controls systems offline leaving only the auxiliary functions.
+Almost all of the ship’s warning lights on the instrument panel suddenly lit up at once, the instrument readings were incorrect, and the ship’s main power was gone.
+While the system wasn’t offline, it was essentially useless to the astronauts because it appeared like every system was active at once.
+Approximately twenty seconds after the first strike, the ship was hit again.
+The “8-ball” attitude indicator spun wildly and the lights on the instrument panel stopped flashing and went dead, leaving only the auxiliary functions.

-With roughly a minute left to decide whether or not to abort the mission and attempt the risky retrieval, a quick thinking environmental control engineer down in Mission Control, John Aaron, had a moment of extreme clarity under stress.
+With roughly a minute and a half left to decide whether or not to abort the mission and attempt the risky retrieval, a quick-thinking environmental control engineer down in Mission Control, John Aaron, had a moment of extreme clarity under stress.
 While staring at his monitor and the strange data the malfunctioning system was spitting out at him, he suddenly recalled a similarity between what they were experiencing and a training simulation a year earlier.

 The instructions for which obscure switch to flip were relayed to the astronauts and thankfully, astronaut Alan L. Bean happened to recall the very simulation which had sparked Aaron’s memory.
 When the primary power was restored, Aaron was able to see what was going on aboard the flight, and he and the rest of the Mission Control crew were able to guide the astronauts through the steps to get the control system completely back online.